 The Five Internal Practices Are Known As;

-- Santosha (Contentment) – is the opportunity to seek joy and serenity in life while uplifting others.
+- Santosha (Contentment) – is the opportunity to seek full joy and serenity in life while uplifting others.
 Living in constant gratitude for your health, your friends and your belongings will bring you closer to enlightenment.

 - Tapas (Training the senses / Strength of Character) – is the practice of giving something up such as fasting, or cherished possessions or time for example.
-It is thought that this will create a transformation within the mind.
+It is thought that this should create a transformation within the mind.

 - Svadhyaya (Self-Study) – is the practice of study the sutras or texts to widen your knowledge.
 This will enlighten the mind.